-Sips and Smiles is a UK-based wellbeing support service offering individual companionship at home and group engagement in care homes.
+Sips and Smiles is a UK-based wellbeing care support offering person-centred creative companionship and emotional support at home and group engagement in care homes.
 We use creative activities, meaningful conversations and inspiring outings as combination of practical tools for connection, communication, and day-to-day wellbeing, supporting older adults, people living with dementia, and families who want care that feels human.
 Alongside this, we also deliver creative sessions for children and intergenerational workshops where families and visiting children can take part, helping bring warmth, purpose, and community into shared spaces.

 Our Story